 Cornerstone Montessori Elementary School is the first and only AMI recognized public Montessori Charter School in the Midwest, and one of the few in the country.
 As such, and to honor our mission and the children we serve, we must not stray in our approach amidst the pressures of implementing high fidelity Montessori in the public sector.
-We must remain steadfastly tied and true to our founding principles and bring that about for the children we serve each day.

 Montessori education is not given as a curriculum.
-Montessori education is an aide to life encompassing all areas of development and in the context, always, of community.
+Montessori education is indeed an aide to life encompassing all areas of development and in the context, always, of community.
 In Dr. Montessori's own words, "This is education, understood as a help to life; an education from birth, which feeds a peaceful revolution and unites all in a common aim...
-Mothers, fathers, politicians: all must combine in their respect and help for this delicate work of formation..."
-(The Absorbent Mind) The idea of the Formation of Man is not an idea Doctor Montessori started with when she began her work with children.
-She formulated the idea as she thought about children's natures in terms of human potential.
-As she supported children in becoming fully integrated human beings, she saw as their goal, taking their place within humanity.
-Dr. Montessori said, "The task of the child is the formation of Man orientated to his environment, adapted to time, place, and culture."
-(The Formation of Man)
+Mothers, fathers, politicians: all must combine in their respect and help for this delicate work..."
+(The Absorbent Mind)